 As Head of 4th-8th Grade, Scott brings 43 years of teaching experience to his interactions with students in academic classes, in advisory groups, on athletic fields, in student council meetings, and through his conflict resolution initiative.
 Scott is school leader and teacher, coach and counselor, challenger and encourager.
 He is most gratified when a student leaves his “comfort zone” and enters his “courage zone.”
 In this space, the student attempts things she has never tried before, takes academic risks, explores the difficult, and seizes the opportunity to reach her ultimate potential.
 By the end of eighth grade, Seven Hills students are ready to leave our close-knit community for the challenges and adventure of high school.
 Scott is known in peer circles for his groundbreaking conflict resolution work at Seven Hills – the Restorative Justice program.
 From the earliest age, Seven Hills students learn to respect themselves and each other.
 The Restorative Justice program teaches students how to form wholesome relationships and move through the world with realistic optimism.
 Away from Seven Hills, Scott and his wife, Katherine are parents of eight children.
 He coaches a winning local girls’ basketball program and is beyond happy that the San Francisco Giants have won the World Series three times.

 Rhys works closely with Seven Hills teachers to provide a continuum of educational excellence, founded on integrated studies, hands-on learning and differentiation.
 She also spearheads our professional development program for teachers.
 Rhys’ impact is felt from preschool through 8th grade, in the classroom, on the school fields, and in trips away from campus.
 Teachers are excited to have a partner and guide as they continuously refine how they inspire, teach, guide, encourage, celebrate, and learn with, their students.
-Rhys comes to Seven Hills with a wide array of experiences in education and education leadership.
-She received degrees in English, Art and Education from Kansas State University, and an Administrative Services degree and Master's degree in Curriculum & Instruction from Chapman University.
+In her role as Interim Co-Head of K-3, Rhys will continue to focus on teaching and learning while collaborating to lead the Lower School.
+She received degrees in English, Art and Education from Kansas State University, and an administrative services degree and master's degree in curriculum and instruction from Chapman University.
 Her work has included 12 years in the classroom, tenure as an elementary school principal, administration of an inquiry-based summer program for 3rd-8th grade students, county and district professional development leadership, and time as Program Specialist in Mount Diablo Unified School District's Curriculum & Instruction Department.
-Rhys has presented at numerous conferences and professional in-service opportunities for teachers, too.
 Rhys and her husband, Neil, have one daughter.
-Away from work she relishes a challenging hike, and enjoys gardening, reading, cooking and traveling.
+Away from work she relishes a challenging hike, and enjoys gardening, reading, cooking, and traveling.
 Please click here to see Rhys' blog, the unique vantage point from which she sees learning and growing at Seven Hills.

 PLEASE CLICK HERE TO MEET OUR ADMINISTRATIVE STAFF,